-1. Arrangement of organisms on the basis of their similarities and dissimilarities.
+Arrangement of organisms on the basis of their similarities and dissimilarities.

 They are woody perennial flowering plants of the Rosa genus and Rosaceae family.
-All over the world, there are three hundred species of roses and about ten thousands of cultivars.
+All over the world, there are three hundred species of roses and about ten thousand of cultivars.
 Their main features are erect shrubs, climbing with the help of stems.
-Size of rose flowers varies from there species to species and they also have a wide range of colour variations like red, white, yellow, blue and many more.
+The size of rose flowers varies from there species to species and they also have a wide range of colour variations like red, white, yellow, blue and many more.
 Most of their species are Asia originated and some of them are originated in Europe, North America, etc. Each species is easily hybridised and due to this reason, the development of a garden is very easy for roses.